 A study of the history, nature and principles of worship and the major spiritual forms in which it finds expression in Christianity.
 This course will look at important issues in the development of a contemporary spirituality within the context of personal, interpersonal and Church prayer.
-Prerequisite: THE 201 with application to selected texts.
+Prerequisite: THE 201 of Scripture.
+History and methods of interpretation, with application to selected texts.
 Literary technique as a reflection of theological perspective.
 Prerequisite: THE 201